-Would you love to purchase some Gemz By Emz handwriting products but are abit weary of how your handwriting will engrave?
+How to Photograph Handwriting Correctly: Would you love to purchase some Gemz By Emz handwriting products but are a bit weary of how your handwriting will engrave?

-To make the process easier for you I have created this blog post to provide you with some guidance on photographing your handwriting correctly, in order to ensure a perfect engraving.
+To make the process easier for you I have created this blog post to inform you of How to Photograph Handwriting Correctly, in order to ensure a perfect engraving.

 Here at Gemz By Emz handwriting is my second most popular engraving service (second to photo engraving) and is a unique and special way to remember your loved ones, past and present.
 Handwriting products make a sentimental gift, particularly for a grieving loved one, so rest assured your choice of handwriting is in safe hands with me.